storeviva/storeviva.github.io/courex_xml/order.md

 - **RecipientState**: The state of the Receiver.
 - **RecipientPostalCode**: The postal code of the Receiver.
 - **RecipientCountry**: The country of the Receiver.
+- **NotificationEmail**: The email address of the Receiver for notification on shipment progress (local delivery only).
 - **ContentDesc**: The content description of the shipment.
 - **DeclaredValue**: The declared value of the shipment.
 - **Weight**: The weight of the shipment.